-Stocks are turning in a lackluster performance in early trading on Monday as traders seem reluctant to make any significant moves.
-The major averages are lingering near the unchanged line after ending Friday's trading at three-month closing highs.
+Stocks are turning in a lackluster performance in early trading on Thursday, as traders weigh upbeat bank earnings against disappointing jobs data.
+The major averages are lingering near the unchanged line after ending the previous session firmly in the red.

-Most of the major sectors are showing only modest moves, contributing to the lackluster performance being shown by the broader markets.
+Most of the major sectors are showing only modest moves in early trading, contributing to the lack of direction being shown by the broader markets.

 by RTT Staff Writer